-Whether testing alternate sites or at the fingertip, try the Accu-Chek® FastClix lancing device—proven least painful and overall easiest to use.1
+Whether testing alternate sites or at the fingertip, try the Accu-Chek® FastClix lancing device—the only 1-click lancing device with a drum.

-Some blood glucose meters allow you to use a blood sample from a nonfingertip or alternate site such as your palm, forearm or upper arm.2 Because the skin of these areas contains fewer nerves than the fingertip, alternate site testing may be more comfortable.3
+Some blood glucose meters allow you to use a blood sample from a nonfingertip or alternate site such as your palm, forearm or upper arm.1 Because the skin of these areas contains fewer nerves than the fingertip, alternate site testing may be more comfortable.2